SELECT MENU

 Many people are confused between star anise and anise seed.
 Before getting to know the differences between star anise and anise seed, let’s explore what they are!

-what is anise seed
+What is anise seed?

-Anise seed: Anise seed is a small, brown, oblong seed derived from the plant Pimpinella anisum, which belongs to the Apiaceae family.
+Anise seed is a small, brown, oblong seed derived from the plant Pimpinella anisum, which belongs to the Apiaceae family.
 The plant is indigenous to the eastern Mediterranean and Southwest Asia.

-Star anise: Star anise is an exotic, star-shaped spice derived from the fruit of a tiny evergreen tree endemic to China and Vietnam (Illicium verum).
+Star anise is an exotic, star-shaped spice derived from the fruit of a tiny evergreen tree endemic to China and Vietnam (Illicium verum).
 The spice is named after its distinctive shape, which includes of eight segments or points, each surrounding a tiny seed.

 Related: How to grow star anise?